-House Bill No. [insert bill number] aims to revise donor privacy laws concerning political contributions, specifically focusing on contributions of less than $1,000 made to organizations with a tax-exempt designation under section 501(c)(4) of the Internal Revenue Code.
-The bill introduces a new definition for "C4 donor" and establishes that the identity of such donors will remain confidential for contributions below the specified threshold.
-Additionally, the bill amends several sections of the Montana Code Annotated (MCA) to incorporate these changes, ensuring that donor privacy is upheld for smaller contributions.
+House Bill No. [insert bill number] aims to revise donor privacy laws concerning political contributions, specifically focusing on contributions of less than $1,000 made to organizations recognized under section 501(c)(4) of the Internal Revenue Code.
+The bill introduces the term "C4 donor" to define individuals who contribute to these organizations and establishes that the identity of such donors will remain confidential for contributions below the specified threshold.
+Additionally, the bill amends several sections of the Montana Code Annotated (MCA) to incorporate these changes, including the definitions of terms related to donor privacy and the requirements for reporting contributions and expenditures by candidates and political committees.

 Statutes affected: LC Text: 13-37-101, 13-37-114, 13-37-229, 13-37-232